Digital Nomad Tax

 Tax Terminology: Citizenship vs Residence vs Tax Residence

-The concepts of citizenship vs residence vs tax residence are a lot of time intermingled and therefore, lead to a lot of confusion and misunderstanding.
+Therefore, they lead to a lot of confusion and misunderstanding.
 For that reason, I want to clarify this and help any misunderstandings out of the world.

 Citizenship